VVipJain/Hockey-Tournament-Analysis/README.md

 Tools Used: Python, BeautifulSoup, Requests

 Description: The project starts with scraping data from a specific website that hosts hockey tournament information.
-Python scripts are used to extract relevant data such as team names, scores, player statistics, match dates, etc.
+Python scripts are used to extract relevant data such as team names, Wins, Losses, Goals For, Goals Against etc.

 -> Data Formatting and Cleaning (SQL):